-- Take Placement tests at BBCC in early spring-confirm with your MLHS counselor of your decision
+- Take Placement tests at BBCC in early spring- confirm your decision with your MLHS counselor.

 -What classes do I have to take at the college for my high school requirements?

-They can be found on page 6 and 7 of the Running Start Handbook.
-To help guide you, look at Grad Requirements in skyward.
+They can be found on pages 6 and 7 of the Running Start Handbook.
+To help guide you, look at Grad Requirements in Skyward.

 -What is the difference between the credits at the college and at the high school?

 Credit Conversion Table is on page 7 of the Running Start Handbook but most classes that are worth 5 credits at BBCC transfer over as 1 full credit at the high school.
-Essentially, in one quarter you get a full year of english, math, science, history etc.
+Essentially, in one quarter you get a full year of English, maths, science, history, etc.

 -How many credits can I earn?

-If you take a full load every quarter that is 15 credits which transfers as 3 credits to MLHS; 3 quarters will give you 9 credits in a year.
+If you take a full load every quarter that is 15 credits which transfer as 3 credits to MLHS; 3 quarters will give you 9 credits in a year.

 -When do High School requirements need to be completed?

-By the end of the Winter Quarter your senior year
+By the end of the Winter Quarter of your senior year.